 How do I request academic accommodations for my chronic condition?

-Please contact the Academic Support Center at x4743 to request an appointment to discuss academic accommodations.
+Please contact the Academic Success Center at x4743 to request an appointment to discuss academic accommodations.

 How do I request housing accommodations for my chronic condition?

 Contact the Office of Student Life at x4263 for housing accommodations.